AP ROAD TRIP: An immigrant’s struggles to survive in Vegas | Federal News Network

 A block away, traffic rumbled past on the six-lane road that cuts through town.
 “I’m scared to be there, you know?”

-Three of us — a reporter, a photographer and a videographer — came out West on The Associated Press’ road trip across America, a journey that has taken us to nearly a dozen states, talking to people wrestling with the seismic shifts of 2020.
+Three of us — a reporter, a photographer and a videographer — came to Vegas on The Associated Press’ road trip across America, a journey that has taken us to nearly a dozen states, talking to people who are wrestling with the seismic shifts of 2020.

 For decades, the working-class neighborhoods that circle Las Vegas called out to foreigners.
-Beckoned by an ever-growing city with a seemingly endless appetite for workers, they came from dozens of countries.
-But mostly from Latin America, especially Mexico.
+Beckoned by an ever-growing city with a seemingly endless appetite for workers, they came from Ethiopia and India and the Philippines and dozens of other countries.
+But they mostly came from Latin America, especially Mexico.

+One in five of the state’s residents are immigrants, according to the American Immigration Council, and one in six are native-born citizens with at least one immigrant parent.

-Now those working-class immigrant neighborhoods are home to armies of unemployed housekeepers and cocktail waitresses.
+Now those working-class immigrant neighborhoods, where languages spill over one another in countless dirt yards, are home to armies of unemployed housekeepers and cocktail waitresses and small business owners.

-There’s the Filipino hairdresser let go by his salon and desperate for his diabetes medicine, and the Cambodian who shut down his little restaurant.
+There’s the Filipino hairdresser let go by his salon and desperate for money to get his diabetes medicine, and the Cambodian who had to shut down his little restaurant.
+There’s the Honduran housekeeper running out of money.

+There’s Olimka Luna, who came from a small Mexican city and spent 20 years in a Las Vegas casino, first as a dishwasher and then as a cook, before being laid off in March and fired in May.
+Today, her focus is purely on her house, and the $1,300 monthly mortgage payment.

 And there’s Norma Flores.

-Flores, 54, hasn’t worked since March, when Nevada’s casinos were ordered closed.
+Flores, 54, hasn’t worked since March, when Nevada’s casinos were ordered closed as the pandemic spread.
+While many casinos reopened in June, hers did not.
 She gets $322 a week in unemployment after taxes, but is helping support a son, a daughter and six grandchildren who moved in with her as the state’s economy collapsed.

-Her life has become a battle with the mathematics of personal finance.
+Her life has become an ongoing battle with the mathematics of personal finance for the impoverished.
 Is there enough money for the $831 rent?
 How late will the landlord allow her to be?
-How much food is in the refrigerator?
+How much food is left in the refrigerator?
+Can she afford some sort of treat for the kids?

 She calculates to the dollar how much money she has left until the next check arrives.

-On an autumn afternoon, as Flores stands at a supermarket cash register, the cashier asks if she wanted to donate to a local food bank.
+On a chilly autumn afternoon, as Flores stands at a supermarket cash register, the cashier asks if she wanted to donate to a food bank run out of a nearby church.

-She reaches into her big red purse and carefully counts out $17 for her groceries.
+She reaches into her big red purse, pulls a handful of notes, and carefully counts out $17 for her groceries.
 Then she looks at what she has left — and hands the cashier $1 for the food bank.

+It’s a kind of payback — she often gets help from that charity.

+“I’m going to help them, because other people need them too,” she says.

 A rumpled reporter fits right in.